carlenlund/lime-remote/README.md

 Install the Node modules with `npm install` followed by `npm run rebuild`.

 Start the main web server with `npm run server`.
+Note that using gyroscope on the web requires a server using SSL, so testing the app on localhost requires a bit of tinkering.

 Start the desktop client with `npm run machine`.